- Government grants are free federal, state and locally funded programs to help launch or grow small businesses.

-- Only apply for grants that you are eligible for and can meet all the conditions of the grantor.
+- Only apply for grants for which you are eligible and ensure you meet all the grantor’s conditions.

-- This article is for new or existing small business owners who want to secure a government grant to help them launch or grow their organizations.
+- This article is for entrepreneurs and small business owners hoping to secure a government grant to help launch or grow their organizations.

-Launching and expanding a small business is expensive, and there are several financial routes you can take to secure funding.
-For many small business owners, government grants are a desirable option.
-Several grants are provided by federal, state, and local governments to help small businesses launch, grow, and develop their companies.
-Learn what the best government grants in 2020 are, how to apply and five tips to help your business get one.
+Launching or expanding a small business can be expensive, and you can take several financial routes to secure funding.
+For many small business owners, government grants are desirable.
+Federal, state and local governments offer various grants to help small businesses launch, grow and develop.
+We’ll explore the best government grants, explain how to apply and share tips to help your business secure grant funding.

 What is a small business grant?

-A small business grant is essentially free money given to a small business owner to help them launch, develop or expand their organization.
-Grants, unlike a loan, do not have to be paid back, but they often come with restrictions on how the money can be spent.
+A small business grant is essentially free money given to entrepreneurs or small business owners to help them start a business or expand their organization.
+Unlike loans, you don’t have to pay grants back.
+However, they often come with restrictions on how you can spend the money.

 Editor’s note: Looking for the right loan for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Small businesses can seek various grants, including private grants from corporations and grants from federal, state and local governments.
 Grants are also available for specific industries and demographics.
 For example, minority business owners can seek specific minority-owned business grants.